Incontinence in Dogs: Why Is My Dog Urineating at home?

 How is incontinence in dogs diagnosed?

-The vet will likely take a look at your dog’s medical history and do a physical examination.
+You already know from the evidence that your dog is leaking urine – but your vet can determine why.
+They will look at your dog’s medical history and do a physical examination.
 Various tests might be recommended including blood analyses, ultrasounds, urine tests, and radiography.
 This will help rule out tumours, bladder stones, infections, hormonal imbalances, and diseases such as dog diabetes.

 Neurological tests may also be required if your dog’s spinal reflexes are the suspected cause of the urinary incontinence.